w3c/wcag3/guidelines/terms/abbreviation.md

 :::

 :::example
-SNCF is a French initialism that contains the initial letters of the <span lang="fr">Société Nationale des Chemins de Fer</span>, the French national railroad.
+SNCF is a French initialism that includes the initial letters of the <span lang="fr">Société Nationale des Chemins de Fer</span>, the French national railroad.
 :::

 :::example